 We also tend to take our stress out on our loved ones because we feel safe and comfortable venting to them.
 This sort of behavior is healthy but can leave our partner feeling overwhelmed.

 Students must still pay for food, gas for their cars or fees for public transportation, and other bills.
-Going home to see family for holidays and special occasions can also be expensive.
+Going home to see family for holidays and special occasions can also be financially-draining.

 Trying to figure out how to make money to afford school, essentials, and bills creates an amount of stress that nearly all college students struggle to manage.